HL7/fhir-shorthand/input/pagecontent/reference.md

 Alias: {AliasName} = {url or oid}
 ```

 In contrast with other names in FSH (for profiles, extensions, etc.), aliases can begin with a dollar sign ($).
 If you choose an alias name beginning with a dollar sign, then additional error checks can be carried out.
-If a rule involves a name beginning with `$`, it can only be an alias.
-If there is no corresponding alias definition, an error can be signalled.

-Another best practice is to choose alias names written in all capitals.
+For example, if there is a rule `* extension contains $foo` and `$foo` is not defined as an alias, it can be detected, since `$foo` can only be an alias.
+However, if the rule uses `foo` rather than `$foo`, the intent to use an alias is not apparent.
+If `foo` is not defined as an alias, implementations will look through FHIR Core and dependent implementation guides for anything with the name or id `foo`, and if nothing is found, a new inline extension named `foo` will be created.

 **Examples:**